ericknappe/countdowns/DASHBOARD.md

 - ensures chart keys are string-stable (prevents empty charts)

 Legacy fields are supported only as fallback for older datasets.
+New datasets should use canonical fields (for example, `genres[]`) and avoid PHP-serialized values.

 ---

 ## Configuration & Reuse

 Dashboard behavior is controlled via a small configuration object inside each countdown’s `index.html`.

+Each countdown page defines its own configuration and data source, allowing multiple dashboards to coexist within a single repository.

 Examples of configurable behavior:
 - countdown name